probinso/introduction-git/pres.md

 This talk will not cover, or expect knowledge of, programming languages

+1. Introduce collaborative demo
-1. We will introduce vocabulary
+2. We will introduce vocabulary
-2. Understand Simplest Workflow
+3. Understand Simplest Workflow
-3. Attendants will contribute to collaborative demo
+4. Attendants will contribute to collaborative demo
+5. Talk about access control

 ---
 # Your Project!